U.S. flag

 Unified Command completed the Phase 2 assessment on June 21, 2024.
 The goal of the assessment was to see if actionable asphalt would be exposed following winter low flow and spring runoff conditions.
 (Actionable asphalt was defined as deposits that are 15cm or larger when on sand and 50cm or larger when on pebble.)
 The Phase 2 assessment covered more than 60 zones over 95 river miles.
 While some asphalt was observed and collected during the Phase 2 assessment, the crews did not observe any area with significant amounts of actionable asphalt.

 Based on observations during the Phase 2 assessment, Unified Command has concluded the emergency response phase is complete as of June 30, 2024.
-The Stillwater Train Derailment Site has transitioned to restoration.
+The Stillwater Train Derailment Site has transitioned to recovery.
 On behalf of the trustee of the state of Montana’s natural resources and the Governor, the Natural Resource Damage Program is assessing natural resource damages from the spilled asphalt.

 Asphalt cleanup will be conducted by Montana Rail Link as they receive notifications of observed asphalt.
 To report observed actionable asphalt material in the Yellowstone River or on the riverbank, please email the GPS coordinates and any photos of the riverbank location to: rpderailment@mtrail.com.